WHAT IS THE STATE OF THE DEAD?

-Proverbs shows that the foolish will occupy sheol where the rephaim are:
+The following verses in Proverbs show that the foolish will occupy sheol where the rephaim are:

 "The woman Folly is loud; she is undisciplined and without knowledge.
 She sits at the door of her house, on a seat at the highest point of the city, calling out to those who pass by, who go straight on their way.
 "Let all who are simple come in here!" she says to those who lack judgment.
 "Stolen water is sweet; food eaten in secret is delicious!"
 But little do they know that the dead [the Rephaim] are there, that her guests are in the depths of the grave" (Pro.9:13-18 NIV).

 "And he does not know that the rephaim are there.
-In the depths of sheol are her invited guests" (Pro.9:18 Literal Translation).
+In the depths of sheol are her invited guests" (Prov.
+9:18 Literal Translation).

-The rephaim cannot be any part of the spirit of man, because the spirit of man returns to God at death.
-But the rephaim are in a state of preservation on earth.
-A rephaim is the invisible yet a permanent part of a physical human body that continues to exist on earth after the human body decomposes and returns to the elements from which it came.
-The rephaim is the record of the human body that will be used when the body is resurrected to a physical existence.
+The rephaim cannot be any part of the spirit of man, because the spirit of man returns to God at death, but the rephaim are in a state of preservation on earth.
+A rephaim is the invisible yet permanent part of a physical human body, which continues to exist on earth after the human body decomposes and returns to the elements from which it came.
+The rephaim is the record of the human body which will be used when the body is resurrected to a physical existence.

 SPIRIT AND PHYSICAL DIMENSIONS OF EXISTENCE

-Because God designed the human life-form with both spirit and physical elements, both of these elements will be used to reconstruct the individual at the time of their resurrection.
+Because God designed the human life-form with both spirit and physical elements, both of these elements will be used to reconstruct individuals at the time of their resurrection.